murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 A **Data Lake** is a centralized repository that allows you to store all your structured and unstructured data at any scale.
 In layman's terms, think of it as a massive, virtual 'lake' where data from every department can be 'poured into,' enabling interdepartmental collaboration.

 ## The Invisible Cost of Waiting

-You may be tempted to delay, thinking, "Our departments can manage with isolated data sources for now."
-Here's the problem with that approach: the longer you wait to integrate your data, the more you'll suffer from what I call "invisible costs."
+You might think delaying data integration won't hurt, but that's where you're wrong.
+Inaction comes with what we call "invisible costs."

+<div style="font-size: 4em; text-align: center;">20-30%</div>
+<div style="text-align: center;"><i>Revenue Loss Due to Inefficiencies</i></div>

+According to IDC Market Research, companies bleed 20-30% in revenue every year due to inefficiencies<sup>[1](https://www.lobbycre.com/resource/blog/how-data-silos-impact-productivity-data-integrity-and-revenue/#:~:text=Data%20silos%20are%20costly.,over%20%2415%20million%20per%20year)</sup>.
+Those percentages add up quickly, undermining the financial health of your enterprise.

+<div style="font-size: 4em; text-align: center;">$15 Million</div>
+<div style="text-align: center;"><i>Yearly Cost of Bad Data for SMBs</i></div>

+Gartner suggests that outdated or inaccurate data can set back small to mid-sized businesses a whopping **$15 million** annually<sup>[1](https://www.lobbycre.com/resource/blog/how-data-silos-impact-productivity-data-integrity-and-revenue/#:~:text=Data%20silos%20are%20costly.,over%20%2415%20million%20per%20year)</sup>.
+That's not chump change, and it's a price you'll pay year over year.

 ### Invisible Cost 1: Data Degradation

-Data, much like organic material, decays over time if not properly managed.
-Every day you delay is another day of potential insights lost.
+Your data isn't fine wine; it doesn't get better with age.

 ### Invisible Cost 2: Labor-Intensive Rework

-Imagine your engineering team spending weeks cleaning and preparing data.
-Only then do you realize that the marketing team has already done a similar exercise.
-That's duplicated effort, which is both time-consuming and costly.
+Imagine finding out your engineering and marketing teams did the same data cleaning.
+Time and money, wasted.

 ## When to Make the Jump?